robertalv/convex-panel/packages/panel/README.md

 ### OAuth Configuration (Advanced)

-For custom OAuth setups, you can provide an `oauthConfig`:
+For custom OAuth setups, you can provide an `oauthConfig`.
+This is useful if you have your own backend endpoint for token exchange:

 ```tsx
 <ConvexPanel